nathan-weinberg/tendrl-vagrant/README.md

   * if you want to freeze the VMs and continue later: `vagrant suspend`
   * Try `vagrant -h` to find out about them
   * if you run `vagrant up` again you without running `vagrant destroy` before you will overwrite your configuration and vagrant may loose track of some VMs (it's safe to remove them manually)
-* modify the `RHGS_VERSION` / `TENDRL_VERSION` parameter in the `Vagrantfile` for different combinations of OS and Gluster/Tendrl versions
-* modify the `VMMEM` and `VMCPU` variables in the Vagrant file to change RHGS VM resources, adjust `VMDISK` to change brick device sizes
+* modify the `VMMEM` and `VMCPU` variables in the Vagrant file to change the VM resources, adjust `VMDISK` to change brick device sizes

 ## What happens under the covers
-* After starting the RHGS VMs:
+* After starting the storage node VMs:
   * the hosts file is prepopulated
   * all glusters packages are pre-installed (allows you to continue offline)
-  * the RHEL images are subscribed to YUM repositories on the RHT VPN
+  * the centos images are subscribed to epel, copr repositories
-  * a gdeploy.conf is in the home directory of the vagrant user
 * If you decided to have vagrant initialize the cluster
+  * a gdeploy.conf is generated
   * gdeploy was executed with the gdeploy.conf file
   * cluster is peered
   * all block devices have been set up of VGs, LVs, formatted and mounted (`gdeploy`'s standard backend-setup)